-In addition, there was much controversy and aversion involved.
-Also, the idea that professionals would be allowed caused a lot of controversy and aversion (only amateur players were traditionally allowed in the Olympics) was the reason for Denmark and Germany to refuse to take part.
+The idea that professionals would be allowed caused a lot of controversy and aversion (only amateur players were traditionally allowed in the Olympics).
+That was the reason for Denmark and Germany to refuse to take part.
 Of prestigious reasons England would also refrain from participation.
 For a while it looked like none of the Europeans countries would make the trip to Uruguay and the first World Cup was in danger.

-In the end three European nations would send their teams to Uruguay of which none unfortunately were among the highest ranked teams was included.
+In the end three European nations would send their teams to Uruguay.
+Unfortunately, none of these were among the highest ranked teams.
 Many of the best European teams would be absent, such as Austria, England, Hungary, Italy and Spain.
 The European teams that finally traveled over the Atlantic would be helped economically by Uruguay that at the time was a country with great economy.

 Besides from not being the best team from the continent, the Europeans teams would also suffer from the travel conditions: ten days on a boat without chance for training.
 The reason a group phase was taken into practice (which was not done in the Olympics) was actually to give the long distanced guests the pleasure to at least play two games.

 The tournament was played with a group phase followed by Semi-finals and a final (a match for third place wasn't played).

 All the matches would be played in the capital Montevideo at three different stadiums.
 The final would be played at Estadio Centenario with a capacity of 90,000.

-An old rivalry between Uruguay and Argentina was expressed by the majority of the audience booing the guests in their first match against France to that extent that the Argentines treated to leave the tournament.
+An old rivalry between Uruguay and Argentina was expressed without questions by the majority of the audience booing the guests in their first match against France to that extent that the Argentines treated to leave the tournament.
 The president of Uruguay had to mediate.
 Yet, it was in the last match in the group between Argentina and Chile that things really got out of hand.
 The most players of both teams got involved in a large scrimmage after an incident between two players.
 After a break the match continued and Argentina won the match and also the group.